-Professor R. Danner Friend (Chair); Assistant Professors Brian Bradke, Carolina Payares-Asprino, Lai Jiang and Karen Supan; Lecturer Martin Rolland
+Professor R. Danner Friend (Chair); Associate Professor Karen Supan; Assistant Professors Brian Bradke, Carolina Payares-Asprino, and Charles White; Lecturer Martin Rolland; Visiting Assistant Professor Suraj Joshi

 Mechanical engineering, the broadest of the engineering professions, provides an opportunity for a wide range and variety of services, work, and interests.
 The mechanical engineer deals with the conversion of energy, the design of machines, the instrumentation and control of processes, and the control of machines and the environment.
 Conventional fields of interest are transportation (automobiles, aircraft, urban and mass transit); machines and systems for electrical power production from coal, oil, and gas; heating and air conditioning of buildings; and the complex machinery and methods of making steel, plastics, paper products, etc.